 Official Transcripts: Official transcripts are only required if an offer of admission is made.
 Do not send official transcripts unless and until you are offered admission.
 The transcript is official if it is sent directly by the institution to Graduate Admissions.
 Transcripts must bear an official signature in ink of the appropriate official at your institution, such as the registrar or recorder of records, and must bear the institutional seal.
 Certified true copies must be stamped and signed by the institution.

 My transcript is not in English.
 Do I need to provide a translation?

 Yes.
 Please provide BOTH the original transcript AND a translation from either the school issuing the transcript or a professional translation service.

 When should I mail my official transcripts?

 If you are offered admission and accept, we will contact you to request that you send your official transcripts by mail.
 Do not send your official transcripts until you are contacted.

-Can I submit my application before all of my recommendations or official test scores are received?
+Can I submit my application before all of my recommendations or official language test scores are received?

 Yes.
 You should submit your application as soon as you have completed each section, sent recommendation requests to your recommenders, and requested that ETS send your scores.
 After you submit your application, the Graduate Admissions Office can add recommendation letters and official test scores to your application as they are received.